marcusca10/GenericScimConnector/README.md

 ## Key concepts

-Provide users with more context on the tools and services used in the sample.
-Explain some of the code that is being used and how services interact with each other.
 This reference code was developed as a .Net core MVC web API for SCIM provisioning.
 There are three main folders for the logic of implementing SCIM: Schemas, Controllers, and Protocol.
 The Schemas folder includes the models for the resources User and Group along with some abstract classes like Schematized for shared functionality.
 Schemas also contains an Attributes folder which contains the class definitions for complex attributes of Users and Groups. eg address
 The Controllers folder contains the controllers for the various SCIM endpoints.
 Here again the Users and Groups are the most important aspect to consider as SCIM was designed for resource provisioning.
 Both resource controllers include 7 main functions for the HTTP verbs pertaining to CRUD for the resource.